 Images Depict Mature Plants

-Eastern White Pine Trees for Sale Online
+White Pine Trees for Sale Online

-Unlike some evergreen plants, the Eastern White Pine does not have many pest and disease problems.
-If you’ve had problems with Leyland Cypress in your yard, this plant is a great replacement.
+Unlike some evergreen plants, the White Pine does not have many pest and disease problems.
+If you’ve had issues with Leyland Cypress in your yard, this plant is a great replacement.
 One of the best features of this evergreen compared to others is that deer don’t favor the taste.
 What’s the point in planting a beautiful evergreen if you have to cover it up with burlap or deer netting every winter?
 This tree does just fine without additional protections.

 |Mature Height:||50 to 60 Feet|

 |Sunlight:||Full sun to partial shade|